-We can think of sans-serif font as serif fonts that have been stripped of their detail; likewise, gothic fonts are like mincho fonts that have been stripped of their detail.
-In particular, the detail of the beginning and end of a stroke that we find in mincho fonts is removed to achieve the plain looking gothic font, e.g., we remove the traditional harai from both the beginning and end of a mincho stroke when we turn it into a gothic stroke, so a gothic stroke does not have harais.
+We can think of sans-serif fonts as serif fonts that have been stripped of their detail; likewise, gothic fonts are like mincho fonts that have been stripped of their detail.
+In particular, the detail of the beginning and end of a stroke that we find in mincho fonts is removed to achieve the plain looking gothic font, e.g., we remove the traditional detail from both the beginning and end of a mincho stroke when we turn it into a gothic stroke.

 mincho: 一 二 三 子供 王 石 手 天